Frequently Asked Questions - Sharpham House Retreats

 What's the food like at Sharpham House?

 Our cooks regularly get rave reviews for the high quality seasonal, vegetarian food they produce.
 We source food whenever possible from our kitchen garden and support local food suppliers.
-We are able to accommodate a wide range of dietary needs.

 What dietary needs can you accommodate?